NarenKR/AzureDevOpsDemoGenerator/docs/Using-The-Generator.md

-# Using the Azure DevOps Demo Generator
+# Using the DevOps Generator

-1. Browse to the [Azure DevOps Demo Generator site](https://azuredevopsdemogenerator.azurewebsites.net/) by click the link, or copy `https://azuredevopsdemogenerator.azurewebsites.net/` into your browser's URL field.
+1. Browse to the [DevOps Generator site](https://azuredevopsdemogenerator.azurewebsites.net/) by click the link, or copy `https://azuredevopsdemogenerator.azurewebsites.net/` into your browser's URL field.

 2. Click **Sign In** and provide the Microsoft or Azure AD account credentials associated with an organization in Azure DevOps Services.
 If you don't have an organization, click on **Get Started for Free** to create one and then log in with your credentials.